 Lumen Learning CEO Kim Thanos describes how Open Education Resources (OER) can reduce cost, expand choice, and improve the quality of curricular resources for both students and faculty in higher education.

 Heather Hiles, deputy director for Postsecondary Success at the Bill & Melinda Gates Foundation, discusses how to foster greater equity in higher education, especially for low-income, first-generation students, and to increase diversity in the ed tech sector.

 Deborah Quazzo is the founder and managing partner of GSV Acceleration Fund, a venture capital fund leveraging technology in the education and talent sectors, and co-founder of the annual ASU + GSV Summit.

 Michael Crow guides Arizona State University’s transformation into an institution that combines academic excellence, inclusiveness to a broad demographic, and maximum societal impact.

 Sanford “Sandy” Shugart, president of Valencia College in Florida, is the winner of the 2017 Harold W. McGraw Prize, which celebrates outstanding individuals who are making a difference in education.

 Kim Thanos is the CEO and co-founder of Lumen Learning, which supports institutions in improving student success through the use of open educational resources and learning analytics.

-Heather Hiles is deputy director of Postsecondary Success at the Bill & Melinda Gates Foundation.
+Heather Hiles is the former deputy director of Postsecondary Success at the Bill & Melinda Gates Foundation.
 Prior to joining the foundation, Heather was founder and CEO of Pathbrite, the world’s leading Portfolio Learning Platform.